bl0b/jupyLR/readme.md

 ### Parser

-The parsing algorithm is Generalized LR (SLR).
-The LR(0) sets and action/goto tables are computed on the fly when the Slr instance is created.
+The parsing algorithm is Generalized LR (GLR).
+The LR(0) sets and SLR action/goto tables are computed on the fly when the Automaton instance is created.
 Support for serialization is planned very soon to avoid recomputing the automaton for big grammars.
 For the user's convenience, the parser is callable, taking a string and outputting the stream of productions which can be used to build an AST.